Detailed course offerings (Time Schedule) are available for

 AAS 385 Asian Americans and Pacific Islander Americans: Race, Law, and Justice (5) I&S, DIV

 Explores relationship of race, law, and justice in history of Asian Americans and Pacific Islander Americans.
 Examines how challenges and resistance to racial discrimination, inequality, and colonialism transformed our political and legal justice system.
 Issues include citizenship, immigration, sovereignty, gender, civil liberties, national security, work, property, language, education, and marriage.
-Recommended: either AAS 205 or AAS 206.

 View course details in MyPlan: AAS 385